chloevanct/RepoRelay/README.md

 ## Team Members

 - Nariman Muldashev: one sentence about you!
-- Alexander Proskiw: one sentence about you!
+- Alexander Proskiw: Hi, I'm Alex!
+I'm in my final year of the BCS program, really excited to learn more about web development, and like fishing in my spare time.
 - Chloe Van: one sentence about you!
 - Kai Groden-Gilchrist: one sentence about you!